Shruti2026/CashCraft/README.md

 - If you encounter any issues, check the console for error messages and ensure that all dependencies are correctly installed.

 # Usage
-Here’s the usage section for the KharchaGuru project:
+Here’s the usage section for the CashCarft project:
  ### usage
 1. **Sign Up or Log In**:
    - Visit `http://localhost:3000` in your web browser.
    - If you don't have an account, click on the "Sign Up" button and create an account by providing your email and password.
    - If you already have an account, simply log in using your credentials.

+2. **Add Savings**:
+   - After logging in, navigate to the "Saving Goals" section.
+   - Enter the saving goal
+   - Enter the amount and targeted amount.
+   - You can also update the previous saving.
+   - Click "Add/Update" to save it.

-2. **Add an Expense**:
+3. **Add Expense**:
-   - After logging in, navigate to the "Add Expense" section.
+   - After logging in, navigate to the "Expense" section.
    - Select a category (e.g., Food, Transport, Entertainment) for your expense.
    - Enter the amount, date, and any additional notes.
    - Click "Add Expense" to save it.

-3. **Add Income**:
+4. **Add Income**:
-   - Go to the "Add Income" section.
+   - Go to the "Income" section.
    - Choose the income source category (e.g., Salary, Freelance, Investments).
    - Enter the income amount, date, and any relevant notes.
    - Click "Add Income" to save it.

-4. **View Expense and Income History**:
+5. **View Expense and Income History**:
    - Access the "History" section to view a detailed log of all your expenses and income on the dashboard

-7. **Log Out**:
+6. **Log Out**:
    - When you're done, ensure to log out of your account securely by clicking on the "Log Out" button.

-# Contributing
-### contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 # License
 ### license